-MyFrenchFilmFestival.com is an innovative concept the aim of which is to showcase French directors and enable Internauts all over the world to share their love of French cinema.
-For its fourth edition, the festival returns with new films, new foreign languages, new partner platforms and launches in cinemas in several territories.
+MyFrenchFilmFestival.com is an innovative concept the goal of which is to showcase the young generation of French filmmakers and enable Internet users all over the whole to share their love of French cinema.
+For its 5th edition, the festival returns with new films, new partner platforms, and launches in theatres in several territories.

-On the platform myFrenchFilmFestival.com for all countries, the festival being equally available on twenty other partner platforms, according to the territories, including iTunes in more than 80 countries.
+On the platform myFrenchFilmFestival.com for all countries.
+The festival is likewise available on nearly 30 other partner platforms, according to the territories, including iTunes in 90 countries.

-Seven prizes will be awarded at the end of the festival (four for features, three for shorts):
+Five prizes will be awarded at the end of the festival (three for features, two for shorts)

 - The International Press Award

-11 journalists from major foreign dailies vote for the winning films.
+Journalists from great foreign dailies vote for the winning films.

 In France, only the shorts are accessible.

-Since 1949, uniFrance films has federated more than 900 French motion-picture professionals (producers, actors, exporters) to promote their films to audiences, professionals and foreign media. uniFrance films is structured along five axes:
+Since 1949, uniFrance films has federated more than 900 professionals of the French motion picture industry (producers, artists, exporters) who have joined hands to promote their films to foreign audiences, professionals and media.
+The action of uniFrance films is structured along five axes:

-I. Organisation each year in Paris of the largest French film market: the "Rendez-vous with French Cinema"; presence at the major international markets (Cannes, Berlin, Toronto, Los Angeles, Hong Kong…); and support to foreign distributors for theatrical releases of French films.
+I. Each year, the largest French cinema market: the "Rendez-vous with French Cinema", held in Paris; presence at the major international markets (Cannes, Berlin, Toronto, Los Angeles, Hong Kong…), and support to foreign distributors for theatrical releases of French films.

 II.
-Increasing foreign journalists' awareness of French Films (with the organisation of press junkets with French artists), as well as increasing awareness of foreign exhibitors to French cinema at exhibitor congresses in a dozen countries, and film buyers for connected TV and Web platforms.
+Increasing awareness of foreign journalists to French cinema (with the organisation of regional press junkets with French artists, increasing awareness of foreign exhibitors to French cinema at exhibitor congresses in a dozen countries, as well as film buyers for the Web and connected-TV platforms.

 III.
-Organisation of French film festivals in 10 strategic countries (United States, Germany, Italy, United Kingdom, Russia, Japan, Brazil, China…) and on the Internet (MyFrenchFilmFestival.com) throughout the world; active support of French cinema at 60 international festivals (Cannes, Berlin, Locarno, San Sebastian, Pusan…).
+Organisation of French film festivals in 10 strategic countries (Brazil, China, Germany, Italy, Russia, United Kingdom, USA…) and on the Internet (MyFrenchFilmFestival.com) worldwide; active support of French cinema at 60 international festivals (Cannes, Berlin, Locarno, San Sebastian, Pusan…)

-V. Promotion and subtitling of French shorts at festivals, markets and on the Internet.
+V. Promotion and subtitling of French shorts for festivals, markets, and on the Internet.